 A one-day training on the case statement for addressing men’s trauma.

-Truth Telling is our introductory training on men’s developmental trauma, with a particular lens on childhood sexual trauma.
-It offers a primer on the theories and conceptual approaches to working with male survivors, with a specific focus on men’s experiences of sexual abuse and assault.
+Truth Telling is the introductory crash course training on men’s developmental trauma, with a particular research lens on childhood sexual trauma.
+It offers a primer on the theories and conceptual approaches to working with male survivors – a necessary precursor to those who want to therapeutically engage with this population.

 Truth Telling is a prerequisite for participants who wish to engage in further training concerning intervention strategies with this population.